Khalid al-Azm: Opposition to Nasser

 After the deposition of Shishakli, Azm again lost to Kuwatli in the presidential election of 1955.
 He retired briefly, then reemerged in November 1956 to enter the cabinet of Prime Minister Sabri al-Assali as minister of defense.
 Azm played a key role in achieving an alliance with the USSR, and traveled there repeatedly to arrange loans, economic pacts and arm sales, angering the United States, where he was nicknamed the "Red Millionaire".
 This name was even adopted by the Syria Press in the 1950s, although he was not a socialist, and in fact opposed the pre-eminent advocate of state socialism in the Arab World, Egyptian president Gamal Abdel Nasser.
 He opposed in vain the union with Egypt in 1958 which created the United Arab Republic, arguing that Nasser would destroy Syria's democratic system and free market economy.
 Azm once again deserted political life during the Union years (1958–1961), and moved to Lebanon.

 Military instability

 When the union was dissolved he returned to Syria, helped draft the secessionist document himself, and tried to run for presidential office but his candidacy was thwarted by the military.
-Nazim al-Kudsi was elected, and Azm returned to parliament as deputy for Damascus.
+Nazim al-Qudsi was elected, and Azm returned to parliament as deputy for Damascus.
 On 28 March 1962, yet another coup toppled the civilian administration, and Kudsi and Azm were both imprisoned.
 On 2 April a counter coup released them, and Azm became Prime Minister again under Kudsi.
 The two men allied with former president Kuwatli to rid the army of pro-Nasserist elements, and reverse the austere program of nationalization instituted by Nasser when he was head of the UAR.
 Before this could be achieved, the socialist Ba'ath Party came to power in Syria in March 1963 and both Azm and Qudsi fled into exile.